yukiman76/TerraNex/prototype/README.md

 # Recurrent Mixture-of-Experts (RMoE)

-This implementation provides a complete Recurrent Mixture-of-Experts (RMoE) architecture with a GRU-based recurrent router, as described in the paper "Layerwise Recurrent Router for Mixture-of-Experts".
+This implementation provides a complete Recurrent Mixture-of-Experts (RMoE) architecture with a GRU-based recurrent router, as described in the paper ["Layerwise Recurrent Router for Mixture-of-Experts"](https://arxiv.org/abs/2402.16812).

 ## Overview

 The RMoE architecture enhances traditional Mixture-of-Experts (MoE) models by incorporating a recurrent router that maintains state across tokens in a sequence.
 This enables more context-aware routing decisions, leading to improved performance and more coherent expert selection.

+### The Concept of Recurrent Routing

+Traditional MoE models use a feed-forward router that makes independent routing decisions for each token.
+This can lead to inconsistent expert selection, where semantically similar tokens in a sequence might be routed to different experts.
+The RMoE architecture addresses this limitation by introducing a recurrent connection in the router.

+The key insight is that by maintaining a hidden state across tokens, the router can make decisions that take into account the entire sequence history, not just the current token.
+This leads to several benefits:

+1. **Contextual Understanding**: The router can recognize patterns across tokens, making it more likely to route semantically related tokens to the same experts.
+2. **Temporal Coherence**: The recurrent connection helps maintain consistency in routing decisions across a sequence.
+3. **Improved Specialization**: With more coherent routing, experts can better specialize in specific types of content or linguistic patterns.
+4. **Reduced Switching Overhead**: By routing consecutive tokens to the same experts more frequently, the architecture can reduce the computational overhead of switching between experts.

+The paper demonstrates that this recurrent routing approach leads to improved perplexity on language modeling tasks compared to traditional MoE models with the same number of parameters.

 ## Key Components